Terraform HashiCorp certification - Infrastructure as Code

 terraform import resource_type.name id

-2. Go to the created resource in the cloud provider
+2. Locate the resource’s ID in the cloud provider console

 resource "aws_instance" "imported_vm" {